Indian Ballistic Missile Defence Programme

-The Indian Ballistic Missile Defence Program is an initiative to develop and deploy a multi-layered ballistic missile defence system to protect India from ballistic missile attacks.
-It was launched in 2000 after Kargil War by the Atal Bihari Vajpayee government.
-Testing was carried out and continuing as of 2006, and the system was expected to be operational four years from then according to the head of the country's missiles development programme, Vijay Kumar Saraswat.
+The Indian Ballistic Missile Defence Programme is an initiative to develop and deploy a multi-layered ballistic missile defence system to protect India from ballistic missile attacks.
+It was launched in 1999 after the Kargil War by the Atal Bihari Vajpayee government.
+Testing was carried out and continuing as of 2006, and the system was expected to be operational within four years according to the head of the country's missiles development programme, Vijay Kumar Saraswat.

-Introduced in light of the ballistic missile threat from Pakistan and China, it is a double-tiered system consisting of two land and sea-based interceptor missiles, namely the Prithvi Air Defence (PAD) missile for high altitude interception, and the Advanced Air Defence (AAD) Missile for lower altitude interception.
+Introduced in light of the ballistic missile threat from Pakistan and China, it is a double-tiered system consisting of two land and sea-based interceptor missiles, namely the Prithvi Air Defence (PAD) missile for High Altitude interception, and the Advanced Air Defence (AAD) Missile for lower altitude interception.
 The two-tiered shield should be able to intercept any incoming missile launched from 5,000 kilometres away.
 The system also includes an overlapping network of early warning and tracking radars, as well as command and control posts.

 The PAD was tested in November 2006, followed by the AAD in December 2007.
-With the test of the PAD missile, India became the fourth country to have successfully developed an anti-ballistic missile system, after United States, Russia, and Israel.
+With the test of the PAD missile, India became the fourth country to have successfully developed an anti-ballistic missile system, after the United States, Russia, and Israel.
 The system has undergone several tests but system is yet to be officially commissioned.

 As per reports emerged in January 2020, the first phase of BMD program is now complete.
-The Indian Air Force (IAF) and Defence Research and Development Organisation (DRDO) are awaiting for Government of India approval to install the missile shield around national capital which will take three to four years time for installation post approval.
+The Indian Air Force and the Defence Research and Development Organisation are awaiting for Government of India approval to install the missile shield around the national capital, which will take three to four years for installation post approval.
+It is one of the component of Mission Sudarshan Chakra.